plausible/website/_posts/2020-09-14-we-say-no-to-all-the-best-marketing-practices-when-growing-our-startup.md

 You can always follow us on social media if you want all the latest updates and other community engagement.
 We're active on [Twitter](https://twitter.com/plausiblehq) and [Mastodon](https://fosstodon.org/@plausible).

-## We don't use a chatbot or AI-tools to engage and convert you
+## We don't use a chatbot or an AI-tool to engage and convert you

 There are no live chats popups and chatbots on our website.
 You can [reach out to us via email](https://plausible.io/contact) but you'll have to speak to one of us rather than our AI robot.
 Sorry for the inconvenience.